evo-mark/inertia-wordpress/README.md

 ),
 ```

-or you can pass a function that should return a layout or layout-array:
+A third argument can be an optional callback that receives the page name and page object and should return a valid Layout.

 ```js
 import Layout1 from './Layout';